maartenbreddels/datapythonista.github.io/content/2019-07-22-pandas-the-two-cultures.md

 I think we can agree that pandas is letting us create our data in the simplest possible way.
-There are other options that pandas lets us do, like providing one list for the values and another for the index too, which in some cases can be more convenint.
+There are other options that pandas lets us do, like providing one list for the values and another for the index too, which in some cases can be more convenient.
 As a data analyst, I don't think pandas can be improved to make our life easier.

 But as a data engineering, there are more things to consider.
 Imagine our data, instead of having 3